 Once Bill is ready to accept the pull request, someone needs to merge the feature into the stable project (this can be done by either Bill or Mary):

 git pull origin marys-feature

 This process often results in a merge commit.
 Some developers like this because it’s like a symbolic joining of the feature with the rest of the code base.
 But, if you’re partial to a linear history, it’s possible to rebase the feature onto the tip of

-master before executing the merge, resulting in a fast-forward merge.
+main before executing the merge, resulting in a fast-forward merge.

 Some GUI’s will automate the pull request acceptance process by running all of these commands just by clicking an “Accept” button.
 If yours doesn’t, it should at least be able to automatically close the pull request when the feature branch gets merged into

 Meanwhile, John is doing the exact same thing

 While Mary and Bill are working on marys-feature and discussing it in her pull request, John is doing the exact same thing with his own feature branch.
 By isolating features into separate branches, everybody can work independently, yet it’s still trivial to share changes with other developers when necessary.

 In this document, we discussed the Git Feature Branch Workflow.
 This workflow helps organize and track branches that are focused on business domain feature sets.
 Other Git workflows like the Git Forking Workflow and the Gitflow Workflow are repo focused and can leverage the Git Feature Branch Workflow to manage their branching models.
 This document demonstrated a high-level code example and fictional example for implementing the Git Feature Branch Workflow.
 Some key associations to make with the Feature Branch Workflow are: